BlueHorn07/computer_science/_posts/machine-learning/2021-07-01-Gaussian-process-and-GPR.md

 <span class="statement-title">Definition.</span> Gaussian Process<br>

-A sequence of Gaussian distributions! \<**Gaussian Process**\> is a generlization of the Guassian Distribution.
+A sequence of Gaussian distributions! \<**Gaussian Process**\> is a generlization of multi-variate Gaussian distribution.
 It is a distribution over functions!

 $$
 \mathcal{GP} (m(x), k(x, x'))